 Zhi-Xing China Eisenhower Fellowship: Ten candidates are

-awarded a four-week fellowship focused exclusively to China.
+awarded a four-week fellowship focused exclusively on China.
 This new

 program was launched in 2015 after many years of partnership between EF and the